tinymovr/Tinymovr/README.md

 ### Branching Model

-The master branch reflects the latest release.
+The `main` branch reflects the latest release.

 Features are merged into the [develop](https://github.com/tinymovr/Tinymovr/tree/develop) branch.

-Hotfixes are merged directly into master, resulting in a new release.
+Hotfixes are merged directly into `main`, resulting in a new release.

 We try to follow [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) as much as possible, but within reason.